-2.8.2 Your Registrar
+2.7.2 Your Registrar

 For issues that last more than a few days or affect your performance across many courses, your registrar can help.
 They can also advise you on course selections, university regulations and connect you with university resources in case you are having trouble.
 They are important partners in ECO206 and we rely on their expertise a lot.
-We strongly recommend you get to know your advisor.
+We strongly recommend you get to know your registrar.

-2.8.3 Other help
+2.7.3 Other help

 - Mental Health Resources at the UofT.
 Please don't wait until you are in a crisis.
 University is difficult and sometimes we all need a little help.
 Please reach out and talk to someone.
-The MySSP app is linked in Quercus as well (left-hand tab). - A common thing I hear from student is that they are spending a lot of time on the material, but it is not translating into higher grades.
+The TELUS Health Student Support app (formerly MySSP) is linked in Quercus (left-hand tab). - A common thing I hear from student is that they are spending a lot of time on the material, but it is not translating into higher grades.
 In most cases, it is because they are using ineffective study habits or bad time management.
-I strongly urge you to reach out to learning strategists in the Academic Success Center or in the Rotman Commerce office at the start of the semester.
-They can help you make the time you spend on ECO206 more productive.
+I've also posted some resources to help with learning on Quercus.
+I also encourage you to reach out to learning strategists in the Academic Success Center or in the Rotman Commerce office.

-2.9 Accessibility Accommodations
+2.8 Accessibility Accommodations